thomas-pickford/strava-analysis/README.md

 - Store activity laps in json file
 - Option to get a summary of week activities

-### Version 0.2.1
-- Rewrite auth callback to not require dev or nightly versions of rust

-### Version 0.2.2
-- Add analysis options

 ### Next steps
-- Format summary with user selected distances
-- Get splits from data stream using user defined distances
+- Rewrite auth callback with Rocket v0.5.0 to not require dev or nightly versions of rust
+- Add graphical analysis options that use the downloaded files
+- Increase functionality of included strava crate

 # Acknowledgments
 Strava Authentication - https://francoisbest.com/posts/2019/strava-auth-cli-in-rust